karthiknaik9252/test---outfittery.com/README.md

 View -> tool windows -> Terminal -> here you can run this command to run the test  'pybot -d results code\code.robot'

+after the test complete we can view the results in results directory and we can find the log in HTML format